 Close to Avenida dos Aliados is one of the most popular and lively markets in Porto.
-The Mercado do Bolhão (Bolhão Market) was opened to the public in 1914 and specializes in meat, fish, fruit, flowers, vegetables and other colorful products.
+The Mercado do Bolhão (Bolhão Market) was opened to the public in 1914 and specializes in meat, fish, fruit, flowers, vegetables and other colourful products.

 Moreover, there are numerous traditional and authentic shops around the Market, chiefly fishmongers specialized in cod that are worth exploring.

-The building’s worn down aspect is part of its charm and it has become one of the most emblematic parts of Porto.
+The building’s worn down appearance is part of its charm and it has become one of the most emblematic parts of Porto.
 The Mercado do Bolhão is a reference point, where you can get an idea of the daily life of the citizens of this enchanting city.